UriVentura/Basic_Calculator/README.md

 # Basic_Calculator

-Basic calculator did it at 2017 with js.
+Basic calculator made in 2017 with js.